tu-delft-library/planning_for_rdm/book/stage_1.md

 ```

 ### PROPRIETARY DATA
 Are you doing an internship with a company and (re-)using the company's data?
 Then your project may involve proprietary data.
 This means the company or organization owns and controls the data.
-There may be limitations to how you work with and share the data.
+There may be limitations to how you work with, store, and share the data.

 - Look at the terms of your graduation agreement (also referred to as a user agreement).
 A graduation agreement usually specifies who owns the data, with exactly whom/where they can be shared and stored.

 - Do you have questions about proprietary data?
 We encourage you to seek advice from your thesis supervisor.
 Your supervisor may refer you onwards to your faculty’s contract manager(s) or to a data steward (the procedures in each faculty differ.)
-- For more information about working with proprietary data, TU Delft students can also access the <a href="https://www.tudelft.nl/en/student/my-study-me/rules-guidelines-and-participation/intellectual-property" target="_blank"> intellectual property webpage</a> in the student portal.

 <br>

 ## Stage 1: Check your understanding